Foreign Trade Self-built Websiteusers will increase, and how can foreign trade enterprises

 How to Use WooCommerce

-1. In the WordPress Admin Dashboard, search for WooCommerce, then install and activate it.
+1. In the WordPress admin dashboard, search for WooCommerce, then install and activate it.

-4. By default, it will recommend several commonly used plugins; you can choose whether to install them based on your actual situation.
+4. By default, it will recommend several commonly used plugins.
+You can choose whether to install them based on your actual situation.

 When publishing a product for the first time, if you haven't installed WooCommerce admin, it will remind you to install it.
-If you plan to use WooCommerce for e-commerce transactions, you can install it; if you only intend to use it for product display, you can skip it.
+If you plan to use WooCommerce for e-commerce transactions, you can install it.
+If you only intend to use it for product display, you can skip it.

 Follow-up:- How to Add Products in WooCommerce Tutorial